awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-sqs.md

 Disables the event source mapping to pause polling and invocation\.
 *Type*: Boolean
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[Enabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-enabled)` property of an `AWS::Lambda::EventSourceMapping`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[Enabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-enabled)` property of an `AWS::Lambda::EventSourceMapping`\.

  `Queue`   <a name="sam-function-sqs-queue"></a>
 The ARN of the queue\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[EventSourceArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-eventsourcearn)` property of an `AWS::Lambda::EventSourceMapping`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[EventSourceArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-eventsourcearn)` property of an `AWS::Lambda::EventSourceMapping`\.

 ## Examples<a name="sam-property-function-sqs--examples"></a>